bcgov/cas-registration/docs/developer-guide.md

 #### Testing Helpers

-We have some testing helpers in utils.TestUtils:
+We have some testing helpers in tests.utils.helpers.TestUtils:

 - mock user roles for get, post, and put requests
 - mock postal codes